 Come visit the Mama Lisa’s World Sweden Pages for Songs from Sweden, including Swedish Christmas songs.

 This article was posted on Sunday, December 2nd, 2007 at 10:55 pm and is filed under Countries & Cultures, Customs and Traditions, Denmark, Finland, Holiday Songs, Holidays Around the World, Languages, Norway, Saint Lucia Songs, St. Lucia's Day, Sweden, Swedish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “St. Lucia’s Day in Sweden and Scandinavia”